 Please register for the course and exam in TUMonline.

 There will be a written retake exam.
-You can participate in the retake exam does not require the registration / participation in the regular exam.
+Participation in the retake exam does not require the registration / participation in the regular exam.
 The grade bonus is also valid for the retake exam.

 The date for the exam is centrally planned by the school.
 The preliminary date for the exam is Apr.
 03, 2024 8:00-9:15 (CEST).
 The official date will be published on TUMonline.